 But what if it’s just a minor bump or scrape?
-Could it be worth just not telling your insurance company in order to avoid losing access to cheap car insurance deals in the future?
+Could it be worth just not telling your insurance company in order to avoid losing access to cheaper car insurance deals in the future?
 We’d recommend caution…

 How can my insurance provider find out?

 Imagine a scenario: you’re reversing out of a parking spot and have a minor scrape with your neighbour.
 It should cost very little to fix (it’s just a small scratch, after all!) so you can just swap contact details and agree you’ll pay for the damage.
 Surely the insurer will never know?